Sumlock ANITA calculator: History of ANITA calculators

 The prototype ANITA electronic calculator of 1958, with some of the covers removed, on display in the Science Museum, London.

 However, the main constraint was to be the cost of the calculator.
-The cheapest electronic computer then cost approximately £50,000 GBP but to be competitive with mechanical calculators the target selling price of the electronic calculator was in the range £350 to £400.
+The cheapest electronic computer then cost approximately £50,000 (GBP), but to be competitive with mechanical calculators the target selling price of the electronic calculator was in the range £350 to £400.

 The first all-electronic prototype was demonstrated to the board of the company in December 1958.
-This prototype was later donated by the company to the Science Museum in London, where Kitz had originally had the idea for the electronic calculator.
-It has been on display surrounded by the mechanical calculators that it was to make obsolete.
-There then followed several years of great effort in finding electronic and mechanical components suitable for production, testing them for suitability, and where necessary producing them within the company or finding someone to produce them to their specification.
+This prototype was later donated by the company to the Science Museum in London, where Kitz had originally had the idea for the electronic calculator, and has been on display there surrounded by the mechanical calculators that it was to make obsolete.

+Then followed several years of great effort in finding electronic and mechanical components and testing them for suitability, where necessary either producing them within the company or finding someone to produce them to specification.

-The great culmination of all the effort was revealed in October 1961, when the world's first all-electronic desktop calculators were launched.
+The culmination of all that effort was revealed in October 1961, when the world's first all-electronic desktop calculators were launched.
 These were the ANITA Mk VIII at the Business Efficiency Exhibition in London, United Kingdom, from 2 to 11 October, and the ANITA Mk VII at the Hamburg Business Equipment Fair, Germany, from 10 to 13 October.

-Close up of an ANITA Mk VIII.
+Close-up of an ANITA Mk VIII.

 Inside an operating ANITA Mk VIII.

 Since transistor technology was still in its infancy, these machines used vacuum tubes, cold-cathode tubes, and Dekatrons in their circuits, and cold-cathode Nixie tubes for their displays.
-This technology was fairly robust and cost effective; the Dekatron counter tube being the equivalent of an integrated circuit counter.
-The ANITA Mk VII was marketed in continental Europe while the ANITA Mk VIII was marketed in Britain and the rest of the world, both for delivery from early 1962.
-The Mk VII was a slightly earlier design with a more complicated mode of multiplication and was soon dropped in favour of the simpler Mark VIII version.
-The logic circuits, although digital, were based on decimal notation rather than binary; as Kitz himself stated at a symposium "no binary stunts here!".
-Similar to the Comptometer calculating machines of the time, the ANITA had a full keyboard, a feature that was unique to it and the later Sharp CS-10A among electronic calculators.
+This technology was fairly robust and cost-effective, the Dekatron counter tube being the equivalent of an integrated circuit counter.
+The ANITA Mk VII was marketed in continental Europe, while the ANITA Mk VIII was marketed in Britain and the rest of the world, both for delivery from early 1962.
+The Mk VII was a slightly earlier design with a more complicated mode of multiplication, and was soon dropped in favour of the simpler Mark VIII version.
+The logic circuits, although digital, were based on decimal notation rather than binary: as Kitz himself stated at a symposium, "no binary stunts here!".
+Similar to the comptometer calculating machines of the time, the ANITA had a full keyboard, a feature that was unique to it and the later Sharp CS-10A among electronic calculators.
 Being silent and very quick in operation, and the only electronic desktop calculator available, the ANITA sold well, reaching nearly 10,000 units per year by 1964.

-1961 was a doubly notable year for the Bell Punch Company since it then also amalgamated its calculator division with the British operation of Comptometer Corporation of Chicago, US (formerly the Felt & Tarrant Manufacturing Co.), to form Sumlock Comptometer Ltd. It thus gained the right to use the name "Comptometer" and even manufactured mechanical calculators to be sold by Comptometer Corporation in the US.
+1961 was a notable year for the Bell Punch Company, since it also then amalgamated its calculator division with the British operation of Comptometer Corporation of Chicago, US (formerly the Felt & Tarrant Manufacturing Co.), to form Sumlock Comptometer Ltd. It thus gained the right to use the name "Comptometer" and even manufactured mechanical calculators to be sold by Comptometer Corporation in the US.